There are emotional and spiritual benefits of aging for men.

 Particular lifestyle habits have been proven to offset these disease outcomes.

-You might be able to get away with consuming energy drinks and corn chips when your 23, but as the years pass it’s best to give your body the nutritious foods it requires in order to repair damaged cells.
+You might be able to get away with consuming energy drinks and corn chips when you’re 23, but as the years pass, it’s best to give your body the nutritious foods it requires to repair damaged cells.

-One aspect of the anti-inflammatory lifestyle is that what works for one person is different than what works for another, and so the bigger point is: to stay on the journey – to keep fine-tuning our self-care until consistently excellent health is achieved while aging.
+One aspect of the anti-inflammatory lifestyle is that what works for one person differs from what works for another.
+So the bigger point is: to stay on the journey – to keep fine-tuning your self-care until consistently excellent health is achieved while aging.

 My mission in life is to inspire others to discover the joys and vibrancy of optimized health just for its own sake.
-And what I know for sure is that focusing on the negative tends to increase the likelihood of negative outcomes.
+And I know that focusing on the negative tends to increase the likelihood of negative outcomes.

 So today, I’m extending to you this invitation:

-Any time you feel tempted to worry about anything today, I would like for you to immediately believe that there is a solution to that challenge.
+Whenever you feel tempted to worry about anything today, I would like you to immediately believe there is a solution to that challenge.